Madhawa97/xsd-browser-validator/README.md

 # XSD Browser Validator

-Validate XML against an XSD schema directly in your browser using `xmllint-wasm`.
+Validate XML against an XSD schema directly in your browser using `libxml2-wasm`.
 No server required.

 ## Quick start